Skip to Content

 What Is Ditch New Year’s Resolutions Day & Why Should We Celebrate It

-Today is Ditch New Year’s Resolutions Day!
-It’s the perfect time to reevaluate your New Year’s resolutions or, better yet, get rid of them!
+January 17 is Ditch New Year’s Resolutions Day!
+It’s the perfect time to reevaluate your New Year’s resolutions or, better yet, get rid of them all together!

-If you want to change that habit, keep reading to learn about Ditch Your New Year’s Resolutions Day and why celebrating the day will set you up for success!
+If you want to change that habit, keep reading to learn about Ditch Your New Year’s Resolutions Day and why celebrating this national day will actually set you up for success with your goals!

 A woman in yellow holding yellow balloons near a text overlay that reads "Ditch New Year's Resolutions Day, what it is and why we should celebrate it".